skx/puppet-summary/README.md

 of disk-space so they should be pruned.
 To prune (read: delete) old reports
 run:

-    puppet-summary prune -days 15
+    puppet-summary prune -days 15 -prefix ./reports/

-That will remove the reports from disk which are > 15 days old, and also remove the associated SQLite entries that refer to them.
+That will remove the saved YAML files from disk which are > 15 days old, and also remove the associated database entries that refer to them.

 If you have a carbon-server running locally you can also submit metrics to it :